cssu/cssu.ca/content/ba2250-volunteering/index.md

 As of January 2024, the following is in effect.

-- Members of the Executive Council shall have access to the lounge (BA2250) and storage room (BA2285).
+- Volunteers will have 8AM-9PM access on weekdays.
-- All other volunteers will have 8AM-9PM access on weekdays.
+- Members of the Executive Council shall have access outside of these hours to the lounge (BA2250) and storage room (BA2285).

 ## Snack Store

 The CSSU maintains a snack store, the proceeds of which are put back into the CSSU treasury in compliance with charity regulations.

-- Most items are kept on the snack shelf (the white one) and the drinks cooler.
+- Most items are kept on the snack shelf (the white one) and the red fridge.
 - Ice-cream sandwiches are stored in freezer in the kitchenette.
 - Volunteers are expected to make sales on Square.
 Log-in to the iPad, open the app, and tap on the items they're selling.
 - Please do not accept card payments for sales totalling less than $1.00; encourage customers to pay in cash or buy multiple items.